OCR4all/OCR4all/README.md

 For installing the complete project with a docker image, please follow the instructions [here](https://github.com/OCR4all/docker_image).

+## Mailing List

+OCR4all is under active development and consequently, frequent releases containing bug fixes and further functionality can be expected.
+In order to always be up to date, we highly recommend subscribing to our [mailing list](https://lists.uni-wuerzburg.de/mailman/listinfo/ocr4all) where we will always announce notable enhancements.

 ## Current Developments

 Plans for the (very) near future: